snr-laboratory/snrlab-microfab-trial0/doc/ProjectPlans.md

      * [MTE2350D-UV UV emitter](https://specs.marktechopto.com/pdf/products/datasheet/MTE2350D-UV%20v101223%20prelim.pdf)
      * [Light-Emitting Diode (LED) Mounts](https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_ID=7843)

-**Using the given LEDs, measure the photocurrent generated as the LED photoionizing the air between two plates using a source measurement unit (SMU)**
+**Using the given LEDs, measure the photocurrent generated as the LED photoionizes the air between two plates using a source measurement unit (SMU).
+Look into powering up an LED**

   3) Explore Micropen Exxelia for creating trace lines.
 Seek info regarding the system/appartatus/tips etc - see if they can sell the entire package - They do not sell - Track down needle dispenser tip that is used or similar needles tips (32 gauge etc...).
 We can modify the setup ourselves.